jharlow/dotfiles/README.md

 > [!CAUTION]
 > Following these steps will alter your machine's configuration.
 This repository was designed to be lightweight and easy to review.
 It is highly recommended that you understand what each command will do before executing them.

-Some software in necessary to get started with these `dotfiles`, although it is relatively minimal.
+Some software in necessary to get started with these `dotfiles`, although the requirements are minimal.

 - [Homebrew](https://brew.sh/)
 - [Git (installable via `homebrew`)](https://git-scm.com/)

-Once you have those two installed, you'll need to clone this repo:
+Once you have those installed, clone this repo:

 ```sh
 # clone from home so you have a ~/dotfiles directory